-'''

 rpm -q package_name

-'''

-If a package is not installed, or if the version is lower than the required version, then install it from your Linux distribution media or download the required package from your Linux vendor's Web site.
+If a package is not installed, then install it from your Linux distribution media or download the required package version from your Linux vendor's Web site.

 4. If you require a CSD for WebSphere MQ, then refer to the following Web site for download and installation information: